 |In Oregon, the beaches belong to the people.
 As part of Oregon's tradition of environmental stewardship, the Oregon Shores Conservation Coalition serves as the guardian of the public interest for our coastal region.
 Oregon Shores is dedicated to preserving the natural communities, ecosystems and landscapes of the Oregon coast while conserving the public's access.
 Oregon Shores pursues these ends through education, advocacy, and engaging citizens to keep watch over and defend the Oregon coast.|

 Volunteer Lisa Wallace measures out NOAA monitoring site at Muriel O. Ponsler State Park.
 Photo by Charlie Plybon.
-The Oregon Marine Debris Team is seeking volunteer groups to participate in a community grants program which will support monitoring for marine debris.
+The Oregon Marine Debris Team (OMDT) is seeking volunteer groups to participate in a community grants program which will support monitoring for marine debris.
 Up to 10 local groups (either existing organizations or teams that unite for this effort) will be awarded $500 to assist them in regularly monitoring and submitting reports on marine debris that washes up at selected sites.
 The original deadline for grants has passed, and we have applicants getting ready to participate in eight of the areas, but two slots remain unfilled, at the southern and northern ends of Oregon's coast, so it is still possible to apply in Curry and Clatsop counties.
 Check with Fawn Custer, CoastWatch's volunteer coordinator, who is managing the project for OMDT.

 The project is part of an ongoing research program of the National Oceanic and Atmospheric Administration (NOAA).
 Participating groups will employ a “protocol” developed by NOAA to gather data and the types and amounts of marine debris reaching the shore.
 Monitoring sites are 100 meters (about 325 feet) long, and are selected according to specific criteria.
 Surveys must be done regularly on a monthly basis.
 The information collected, using NOAA’s method, is then uploaded onto a website.